Month 7, Week 2

 Your baby is still probably going through separation anxiety.
 By now, you may have your own strategies to deal with it.

 - When you're about to leave, say good-bye briefly and lovingly.
-It won't stop him from crying, but it's easier for both of you than a long, drawn out good-bye.
+It won't stop them from crying, but it's easier for both of you than a long, drawn out good-bye.

 - Come back when you say you'll be there -- before dinner, for example -- so your baby can be confident that you'll always return.